halirutan/SynthSeg/container/README.md

 ```

-To now run a container while providing path to `config_gpu4.yml`, you'd need to bind teh **original** path of this file:
+To now run a container while providing a path to `config_gpu4.yml`, you'd need to bind the **original** path of this file:

 ```shell
 cfg_path="$(readlink project_folder/training_containers)"